davestearns/eventlogs/README.md

     // but you would use PostgresEventStore RedisReductionCache, configured
     // to point to your servers/clusters.
     let log_manager = LogManager::new(
-        FakeEventStore::<BalanceEvent>::new(),
-        FakeReductionCache::<Account>::new()
+        FakeEventStore::<PaymentEvent>::new(),
+        FakeReductionCache::<Payment>::new(),
     );

-    // Say your service gets a request to create a new account with a starting
+    // Let's say we get an API request to create a new payment.
+We start
+    // by creating a universally-unique log ID to track events related
+    // to this payment.
+    let payment_id = LogId::new();

+    // Then we create a new log, appending the Requested event.
-    // balance, but you want to ensure this happens only once, even if your
+    // To ensure this happens only once, even if your caller gets a network
-    // caller gets a network timeout and retries their request.
-This is
+    // timeout and retries their API request, have them pass a universally
-    // easily supported by having your client provide a unique
-    // idempotency key in the request, and using it in the AppendOptions.
-    // If a log was already created with that same idempotency key,
-    // in a previous request, you will get an IdempotencyReplay error
-    // with the previously-created log ID.
+    // unique idempotency key with their payment creation request.
+The
+    // library will use that to ensure this log gets created only once.
-    let caller_supplied_key = uuid::Uuid::now_v7().to_string();
+    // See the LogManagerError::IdempotentReplay error for more details. let idempotency_key_from_caller = uuid::Uuid::now_v7().to_string();
     let options = AppendOptions {
-        idempotency_key: Some(caller_supplied_key),
+        idempotency_key: Some(idempotency_key_from_caller),
         ..Default::default()
     };
-    let log_id = LogId::new();
-    let starting_balance_event = BalanceEvent::Credit { amount: 100 };
-    log_manager.create(&log_id, &starting_balance_event, &options).await?;

-    // Now let's say our service gets another API request to debit the account,
-    // but your rules say that accounts may not go negative.
-    // So we need to reduce the log for this account to check the balance
-    // before we add a the new debit event.
-The log_manager will also put
-    // this reduction into the cache asynchronously, so it won't slow down
-    // our code.
-    let debit_amount: u32 = 10;
-    let reduction = log_manager.reduce(&log_id).await?;
-    assert!(reduction.aggregate().balance - (debit_amount as i64) >= 0);

-    // We could use an idempotency key here as well, but we will
-    // skip that to keep the code shorter. log_manager.append(
-        &log_id,
-        reduction,
-        &BalanceEvent::Debit { amount: debit_amount },
-        &AppendOptions::default())
-        .await?;

-    // If we reduce the log again, we will see that the balance has been
-    // debited.
-But this time the log_manager will read the previous
-    // reduction from the cache, and only apply the new events to it. let reduction = log_manager.reduce(&log_id).await?;
-    assert_eq!(reduction.aggregate().balance, 90);

-    // If you ever need to list all events in a given log, you can
-    // fetch them in pages using the load() method: let starting_index = 0;
-    let max_events = 100;
-    let events = log_manager.load(&log_id, starting_index, max_events).await?;
-    assert_eq!(events.len(), 2);
+    let req_event = PaymentEvent::Requested {
+        request: PaymentRequest { amount_requested: 10000 },
+    };
+    let log_state = log_manager.create(&payment_id, &req_event, &options).await?;

+    // We then talk to the payment gateway, and get an approved authorization... let auth_event = PaymentEvent::Authorized {
+        amount: 10000,
+        approval_code: Some("xyz123".to_string()),
+    };

+    // Append the authorized event to the log.
+You can use an idempotency key here
+    // as well, but if you don't want to use them, just pass AppendOptions::default().
+    // We pass the `log_state` that was returned from create() so that the library can
+    // do optimistic concurrency and detect race conditions.
+If multiple processes try
+    // to append to the same log at the same time, only one process will win, and the
+    // others will get a ConcurrentAppend error. log_manager.append(&payment_id, log_state, &auth_event, &AppendOptions::default()).await?;

+    // Now let's assume we shipped one of the items in the customer's order, so
+    // we get an API request to capture some of the payment.
+To know if this
+    // is a valid request, we first reduce the log into a Payment to see if
+    // the amount_outstanding is positive.
+The reduction will be automatically
+    // cached asynchronously when we do this, so the next time we reduce, it
+    // will only need to fetch new events and apply them. let reduction = log_manager.reduce(&payment_id).await?;
+    assert!(reduction.aggregate().amount_outstanding() > 0);

+    // Looks like we can do the capture, so let's record that event. let capture_event = PaymentEvent::Captured {
+        amount: 4000,
+        statement_descriptor: "Widgets, Inc".to_string(),
+    };

+    // You can pass a reduction instead of a log_state as the second argument
+    // if you recently reduced the log.
+This again helps the library do optimistic
+    // concurrency to detect race conditions.
+The reduction is consumed here since
+    // it shouldn't be treated as a current reduction after this call, regardless
+    // of the Result returned.
+    log_manager.append(&payment_id, reduction, &capture_event, &AppendOptions::default()).await?;

+    // Now if we reduce the log again, we should see the affect of the Capture.
+    // This will use the cached reduction from before, and select/apply only
+    // the events that were appended after that reduction was created. let reduction = log_manager.reduce(&payment_id).await?;
+    let payment = reduction.aggregate();
+    assert_eq!(payment.amount_approved, 10000);
+    assert_eq!(reduction.aggregate().amount_captured, 4000);
+    assert_eq!(reduction.aggregate().amount_refunded, 0);
+    assert_eq!(reduction.aggregate().amount_outstanding(), 6000);

+    // Now let's assume the customer changed their mind and canceled the other
+    // item in their order, so we need to refund that amount. let refund_event = PaymentEvent::Refunded {
+        amount: 6000,
+        reference_number: "abc789".to_string(),
+    };
+    log_manager.append(&payment_id, reduction, &refund_event, &AppendOptions::default()).await?;

+    // When we reduce, we should see that the amount outstanding is now zero. let reduction = log_manager.reduce(&payment_id).await?;
+    let payment = reduction.aggregate();
+    assert_eq!(payment.amount_approved, 10000);
+    assert_eq!(reduction.aggregate().amount_captured, 4000);
+    assert_eq!(reduction.aggregate().amount_refunded, 6000);
+    assert_eq!(reduction.aggregate().amount_outstanding(), 0);

     Ok(())
 }